minibuildsio/stampy-app/README.md

 Stampy is a simple stamp collection tracker app written to demo Angular tests.

+There is an accompanying backend written in Java: https://github.com/minibuildsio/stampy.

 # Run the project

 ## Run the app